MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 1500 mins

+2022/06/05:

+1500<->3500

+1500 mins

+- over compensate
+- 2 picture, one is perpendicular 2 space, another is scatter plot
+- invertible means have solution
+- TBR positive definite
+- back substitution
+-

+3000 mins

+- b = p + e, and p is perpendicuar to e
+- 2 pictures, in one picture, C and D didn't show up, in another picture, C and D showed up

+4500 mins

 ### Lecture 17 <br>
 2022/03/28: finished, A=QR, a projection R is right upper triangle matrix, R links A and Q, Q is a orthonormal matrix; vector in the column space of A, projection of A is I
 ### Lecture 18 <br>